 Winter is the season of culmination of all that has transpired in the year.
-Officially, winter begins with the winter solstice, December 21.
-In a few months, Spring will come along to begin anew.
+With winter solstice, December 21 we mark the longest night, the deepest yin, and the turn toward the new light.
+Time now to rest, reflect, renew.
+Within a few months, Spring will come along to begin anew.
 Seeds lie quietly dense with stored energy, anticipating the upcoming cycle of new growth.

 This is the time of the water element; midnight blue/dark purple/black; kidneys and bladder, bones, bone marrow, reproductive organs, body fluids, ears.
 It is said that the kidneys open to the ears – meaning that hearing is related to the health of the kidneys, the organs most affected by wintertime.
 The ability to listen clearly is heightened in the cold, silent months.
 Keep the kidneys and adrenals (atop the kidneys) warm and comfortable.
 This includes keeping the feet warm – the first kidney point in the meridian being at the sole of the foot.
 This is a time to recharge our life batteries with loving care and appreciation.

 In Balance the water energy of the kidney/adrenal function (energetically speaking) – one experiences strong healthy bones, knees, lower back, teeth; good hearing and ear health; healthy hair; urinary, sexual, and reproductive health; vibrant vitality / youthful aging; strong sense of personal will and gentle power (rather than a sense of excessive fear, stress, insecurity).

 Renew your Gentle Power; Release Fear and Stress